-The Flight Control Team will operate from a Dedicated Control Room located at ESOC.
+The Flight Control Team will operate from the Astronomy Dedicated Control Room located at ESOC.

 Like all missions controlled from ESOC, the Gaia team will rely on experts from other ESOC teams to ensure operations success, including Flight Dynamics, Ground Facilities, Navigation and Mission Data Systems.

 Gaia will travel into orbit in 2013 on a Soyuz-ST rocket from Kourou, Europe's Spaceport in French Guiana.

 Soyuz-ST, the commercial version of the Soyuz-2, is the last version of the renowned family of Russian launchers that placed the world's first satellite, Sputnik, and the first astronaut, Yuri Gagarin, into orbit.

 The critical Launch and Early Orbit Phase (LEOP) will last approximately four days.
 In this phase, Gaia will perform the first activations – transmitter switch ON, priming of the chemical thrusters, first attitude control and finding of the Sun position – followed by the sun shield deployment.
 Engineers on ground will perform orbit determination, then prepare and execute the critical 'Day 2' manoeuvre to inject Gaia into its final transfer trajectory toward the L2 Lagrange point.

 LEOP will be followed by the transfer cruise, lasting up to 30 days, an L2 orbit injection manoeuvre, then the in-orbit commissioning phase, during which all operations to prepare for the routine operational phase are performed.